n1ru4l/envelop/packages/core/docs/use-error-handler.md

 #### `useErrorHandler`

-This plugin triggers a custom function every time execution encounter an error.
+This plugin triggers a custom function when execution encounters an error.

 ```ts
 import { envelop, useErrorHandler } from '@envelop/core';